• Home

 The Give Where You Live Initiative is the flagship effort of Douglas County Philanthropy.

-It exists to help generosity in Douglas County work better — not by creating another program, but by strengthening the systems, relationships, and shared understanding that make local giving effective.
+The Initiative exists to help generosity in Douglas County work better — not by creating another program, but by strengthening the systems, relationships, and shared understanding that make local giving effective and sustainable.

 When giving is rooted locally and guided intentionally, everyone benefits.